soleo/docker-birthday-3/example-voting-app/README.md

 * A Java worker which consumes votes and stores them in…
 * A Postgres database backed by a Docker volume
 * A Node.js webapp which shows the results of the voting in real time
+* A Scala load tester which shows the performance of the webapp

 Running
 -------